jenkinsci/generic-webhook-trigger-plugin/README.md

 ### Token parameter

 There is a special `token` parameter.
 When supplied, the invocation will only trigger jobs with that exact token.
+The token also allows invocations without any other authentication credentials.

 ![Parameter](https://github.com/jenkinsci/generic-webhook-trigger-plugin/blob/master/sandbox/configure-token.png)